-- a.
+a.
 Time for Submission of Amendments.
-An author may, subject to the Joint Rules, amend a bill at any time prior to the hearing provided, however, that author's amendments shall not be accepted by the Committee less than seven (7) business days prior to the hearing at which the bill has been set. - b.
+An author may, subject to the Joint Rules, amend a bill at any time prior to the hearing provided, however, author's amendments shall not be accepted by the Committee less than seven (7) business days prior to the hearing at which the bill has been set.

+- b.
 Form of Amendments.
-All author's amendments shall be submitted to the Committee (the original, signed by the author, plus ten (10) copies) in Legislative Counsel form by the appropriate deadlines. - c.
-Substantive Amendments.
-Prior to a Committee hearing, the substantive nature of amendments shall be determined by the Legislative Counsel Digest.
-At a Committee hearing, the Chairperson shall have the responsibility for determining whether or not an amendment is "substantive" for the purposes of effectuating these Rules.
+All author's amendments shall be submitted to the Committee in both email and hard copy form by the appropriate deadlines as follows: - (1) Email a secure, digital PDF version of the in-context amendments from Legislative Counsel to both the Committee Assistant and the Minority Consultant; - (2) Deliver one (1) single-sided, hard copy of the itemized amendments signed by the author; and - (3) Two (2) single-sided, hard copies of the itemized amendments.